neurotichl/Big-Data-ETL/Jinja_Flume/README.md

 # Flume and Jinja2

----
-### Fluming multiple sources and sinks & generating flume config using Jinja
+### Fluming multiple sources (spoolDir) and sinks (HDFS) & generating flume config using Jinja

-This is a demo on using Jinja to generate flume config and flume data from local directory to HDFS.
+This is a demo on using Jinja to generate flume config and flume data **from local directory to HDFS**.
 We have a folder **files_to_flume** which contains 4 folders that we would like to flume to HDFS.
 - customer
 - shop